Office of Diversity Education

 The Coalition for Diversity and Social Justice sponsors an Annual Diversity Training Retreat for students in the fall and a mini retreat in the spring.

-The Assistant Dean serves as an advisor and provides support and resources for the Coalition for Diversity and Social Justice which includes eight cultural, identity, and social justice based groups within the coalition: Pirates for Pride, E.B.O.N.Y., Kappa Delta Chi, Hispanics and Latinos Organization, SU NATIVE, Asian Student Association, SU Planned Piratehood and Students for Environmental Activism and Knowledge.
+The Assistant Dean serves as an advisor and provides support and resources for the Coalition for Diversity and Social Justice which includes nine cultural, identity, and social justice based groups within the coalition: Pirates for Pride, EBONY, Kappa Delta Chi, Hispanics and Latinx Organization, SU NATIVE, Asian Student Association, Reproductive Justice Alliance, Students for Environmental Activism and Knowledge and the Food Justice Association.
 (Each organization within the Coalition also has an advisor).
-All students and organizations are welcome to be a part of the Coalition if they are interested in working on diversity and social justices causes.
+All students and organizations are welcome to be a part of the Coalition if they are interested in working on diversity, inclusion and social justices causes.

 The Cross Cultural Center is located in Office 234 in the Prothro Center for Lifelong Learning.